getpelican/pelican/docs/getting_started.rst

 Dependencies
 ------------

-At this time, Pelican is dependent on the following Python packages:
+At this time, Pelican core is dependent on the following Python packages:

 * feedgenerator, to generate the Atom feeds
 * jinja2, for templating support
+* pygments, for syntax highlighting
 * docutils, for supporting reStructuredText as an input format
+* pytz, for timezone definitions
+* blinker, an object-to-object and broadcast signaling system
+* unidecode, for ASCII transliterations of Unicode text

 If you're not using Python 2.7, you will also need the ``argparse`` package.

 Optionally:

-* pygments, for syntax highlighting
 * Markdown, for supporting Markdown as an input format
 * Typogrify, for typographical enhancements